orhazout/azure_terraform_vnet/README.md

 # terraform_vnet
-virtual network with virtual machine and data base , to deploy an online python application
+azure virtual network with virtual machine and data base , to deploy an online python application

 ## actions to apply: